Contrast-induced nephropathy

 Contrast-induced nephropathy (CIN) is a purported form of kidney damage in which there has been recent exposure to medical imaging contrast material without another clear cause for the acute kidney injury.

 Despite extensive speculation, the actual occurrence of contrast-induced nephropathy has not been demonstrated in the literature.
 Analysis of observational studies has shown that radiocontrast use in CT scanning is not causally related to changes in kidney function.

 Terminology

-Given the increasing doubts about the contribution of radiocontrast to acute kidney injury, the American College of Radiology has proposed the name contrast-associated acute kidney injury (CA-AKI) (formerly referred to as post-contrast acute kidney injury; PC-AKI) does not imply a causal role, with the name contrast-induced acute kidney injury (CI-AKI) (formerly referred to as contrast-induced nephropathy; CIN) reserved for the rare cases where radiocontrast is likely to be causally related.
+Given the increasing doubts about the contribution of radiocontrast to acute kidney injury, in 2021 the American College of Radiology proposed the name contrast-associated acute kidney injury (CA-AKI) (formerly referred to as post-contrast acute kidney injury; PC-AKI) because it does not imply a causal role, with the name contrast-induced acute kidney injury (CI-AKI) (formerly referred to as contrast-induced nephropathy; CIN) reserved for the rare cases where radiocontrast is likely to be causally related.

 Risk factors

-There are multiple risk factors of contrast-induced nephropathy, whereof a 2016 review emphasized chronic kidney disease, diabetes mellitus, high blood pressure, reduced intravascular volume, and old age.
+There are multiple risk factors for contrast-induced nephropathy.
+A 2016 review emphasized chronic kidney disease, diabetes mellitus, high blood pressure, reduced intravascular volume, and old age.